ConnerMcCarthy/moodle-activity-nextstep/README.md

 # mod_nextstep

-Moodle activity module that redirects a learner to highlight the next unfinished activity in a course.
+Moodle activity module that highlights the next unfinished activity in a course.

 Plugin name:
 - `Highlight next unfinished activity`